 The lodge was architecturally designed by owner Nick Bevacqua, who now plays host to visitors from all around the world.
 Communal areas are laced in decadence, with timber and chrome finishes throughout.
 The opulence continues in the lodge rooms, with dark carpets, wraparound verandas and modern appliances.

 Choose from a variety of 4WD expeditions during your stay, including trips to Wathumba Creek and Platypus Bay, Sandy Cape, Ocean Lake, Ngkala Rocks, Orchid Beach or a trip to Eli Creek and the Pinnacles, passing by the famous Maheno shipwreck.

-If you’re after that picture perfect beachside retreat – complete with views of bleached white sand, an immense rainforest backdrop – look no further than Kingfisher Bay’s Kokomo.
+If you’re after that picture-perfect beachside retreat – complete with views of bleached white sand, and an immense rainforest backdrop – look no further than Kingfisher Bay’s Kokomo.